 Desexing your dog or cat is the socially responsible thing to do.
 On top of reducing unwanted litters, it helps control your pets urge to wander, increases the likelihood of your pet enjoying a longer and happier life, and means cheaper council registration for dogs.

 Any registered vet can desex a dog or cat, but if you are thinking of getting a new pet, why not adopt from a shelter?

 Shelters like the Animal Welfare League and RSPCA already desex and microchip all their dogs and cats before they are adopted, making it even easier for you to bring a new furry friend home.

 What’s next for pets?

-The new desexing laws are one of many changes being made in SA to ensure the welfare of our dogs, cats and other companion animals.
+The new desexing law is one of many changes made in SA to ensure the welfare of our dogs, cats and other companion animals.

 The changes are the most significant to our companion animal management laws in more than 20 years.

 If you’re interested in learning more, check out our recent blogs about breeding standards in SA, the benefits for landlords of having pet-friendly rental properties, and how you can secure one as a tenant.